Things to do in the Aude region of France

 Canal Du Midi – Biking, Walking or Boat

 The Canal du Midi was the brainchild of Paul Riquet in the 17th century.
-It extends 150 miles (240 kms) with an impressive 350 locks and the towpath is lined with 300 year old trees, which are slowly being removed due to a virus called Dutch Elms disease.
+It extends 150 miles (240 kms) with an impressive 350 locks and the towpath is lined with 300 year old trees, which have sadly been removed due to a virus called Dutch Elms disease.
 For 15 years from 1666, 12,000 men wielded shovels and woven reed baskets to remove the earth.
-Unfortunately, Paul Riquet died after being ill and exhausted without having seen his life's work completed.
+Unfortunately, Paul Riquet died after being ill and exhausted without having seen his life’s work completed.

 Today you can take a boat ride along the Canal du Midi from nearby Homps, Trebes or in Carcassonne.
 If that seems to energetic you could just sit and watching the canal boats navigate their way along the canal is a delight.
 In Beziers only 30 minutes away there is a set of 9 locks (ecluses).